ThereseRingPersen/forms/README.md

 This project is for getting deeper into forms.
 I have worked with forms for a while, but as a new developer I have never taken the plunge into figuring out what makes a good form.
 I have mostly relied on designers and senior developers to figure this out for me.
 By that I mean I have never been a desicion maker in this context.
 But I believe it is important to have an understanding and opinion of this simple yet complex communication form with the user.

 I am also testing out some things I have never used before.
 For a long time I have been dying to try out styled-components.
 Just to see how that is compared to using less.
 I am also using hooks to control the form, just for the sake of it.
 Previously I have worked with react-form and Formik, and I like it.
 But new is always better...
+Well not necessarily, but it is fun.

 ## Inspiration